till213/SkyDolly/BUILD.md

 Also refer e.g. to https://bugreports.qt.io/browse/QTBUG-62918

 The workaround for the time being is to place the Sky Dolly sources into a path without spaces.
-This issue may be mitigated by a future update to Qt 6.x which presumably will also ship with a more recent MinGW toolkit.
+This issue still seems to be present with the MinGW 11 (coming with Qt 6.x) provided windres.exe.